DevonAir Radio in Crisis

 • There is a clear feeling among the staff that the company’s financial priorities were misaligned.
 While the article states that certain department heads faced budget constraints, the directors apparently made questionable financial decisions:

-• Purchase of a new Rover car for the chairman, Norman Davenport.
+• Purchase of a new Rover car for the chairman, Norman Devonport.

 • The staff’s operational perception was that the directors prioritised luxury and personal gain over the needs of the station.